0n0w1c/BigPinkEraser/readme.md

 &NewLine;

-* Respects multiple forces
+* Multi-force aware

 ---
 Caution: The actions performed with this tool are not reversible with "Undo".